-We know you want what is best for your child and so do we.
 Research clearly suggests that children who have regular attendance (at least 90%) in school make more academic and social gains than their peers who have frequent absences.
 Research also suggests that establishing regular attendance habits now for infants, toddlers and preschoolers can positively impact early childhood development and long-term academic and social success.
 Help your child be successful in their early learning program and beyond by creating excellent attendance habits now.

 If your child is healthy, please make every effort to bring them to school on time.
-Late arrivals disrupt routine and impact the time the children have to participate in activities.
+Late arrivals disrupt routine and impact the time the children must participate in activities and will not be allowed.

-If your child will be absent for any reason, please call the school by 9:00 am to let us know.
-We will track and document absences and reasons.
-Your child's individual attendance will be shared with you regularly.
+If your child will be absent, please call the school by 9:00 am to tell us.